 To sign up for a ZPE Cloud account, perform the following actions:

-6. Once you receive the approval email.
-Use the link specified in the email to log in to the ZPE Cloud account.
+Once the approval email is received, use the link specified in the email to log in to the ZPE Cloud account

 1.1 Login to the ZPE Cloud Account

-2. In the Email address or domain field enter the email address and click CONTINUE.
-You will be prompted to log in with the authentication methods you have configured.
+In the Email address or domain field enter the email address and click CONTINUE

 Note:

 You can configure the company domain URL under Settings:: Company.
 Once configured, one can log in using SSO without a previous created account on ZPE Cloud.
-This way, identity providers can provisione login capabities in a centralized, simplified and quick way without the creation of local accounts with credentials stored at ZPE Cloud.
+This way, identity providers can provisione login capabilities in a centralized, simplified, and quick way without the creation of local accounts with credentials stored at ZPE Cloud.

 For example, if SSO login is enabled, based on the domain name, the system automatically identifies the authentication type.
 You can further continue logging in by using a combination of SSO, Password, or both.